 The project should be presented at the Undergraduate Symposium or similar forum in the Winter semester of the student's senior year.

 The final draft of the thesis must be submitted to the honors advisor at least a month before the end of the semester the student expects to graduate.

-The thesis must follow the format for a law review article including the use of the Blue Book legal citation format.
+The thesis must follow the format for a published journal article using APA citation format.